apache/beam/sdks/python/apache_beam/examples/inference/README.md

 This writes the output to the `predictions.csv` with contents like:
 ```
-The capital of France is [MASK] .;The capital of France is Paris .;paris
+The capital of France is Paris .;paris
-It is raining cats and [MASK] .;It is raining cats and dogs .;dogs
+It is raining cats and dogs .;dogs
 ...
 ```
 Each line has data separated by a semicolon ";".
 The first item is the sentence with the last word masked.
-The second item is the original sentence.
-The last item is the word that the model predicts for the mask.
+The second item is the word that the model predicts for the mask.